 To account for link velocity, you will want to calculate the following:

-Take into account your top 2-4 competitors, and select the maximum number and then subtract your site’s link velocity.
+To perform this type of competitive intelligence for SEO, first take into account your top 2-4 competitors.
+Then select the maximum number and then subtract your site’s link velocity.
 In this case you’d take 16 (the max) and then subtract 8 (your sites link velocity), which leaves you with 8 additional links you’ll need to build each month.

 Note: I use both mean and median to get a better sense of the distribution, which can be affected by outliers.

 Now, let’s say you want to close the link gap over 12 months.